Category Archives: 2022 Films

 Grade: A

-When I realized the director of Triangle of Sadness (2022) had directed Force Majeure (2014) and The Square (2017) I became very interested in seeing it.
-I’m not sure I ultimately ‘got’ The Square but Force Majeure was a thought-provoking slice of cinematic brilliance that I still think about now and then.
+When I realized the director of Triangle of Sadness (2022) had directed Force Majeure (2014) and The Square (2017), I became very interested in seeing it.

-Sure, Triangle of Sadness was rewarded with three Academy Award nominations, deservedly so.
-Still, Ruben Östlund has a knack for challenging his audience to think outside the box, cinematically or otherwise with a robust look at social classes.
+Sure, Triangle of Sadness was rewarded with three Academy Award nominations, which it deserved.
+Still, Ruben Östlund has a knack for challenging his audience to think outside the box, both cinematically and otherwise, with a robust examination of social classes.

-He crafts a subject matter about class systems and the haves and have-nots that has been explored before in film many, many times.
+He crafts a subject matter about class systems and the haves and have-nots that has been explored in film many times before.
 But, in Triangle of Sadness, it feels fresh and fraught with many different possible directions.

-The wicked dark comedy explores political talking points like capitalism, communism, and socialism and challenges standard ways of thinking.
+The wicked dark comedy explores political talking points such as capitalism, communism, and socialism, and challenges conventional ways of thinking.

-It’s on par with the popular HBO series The White Lotus but on steroids.
+It’s on par with the popular HBO series The White Lotus, but on steroids.

-I cannot recommend the film more heavily especially geared toward those desiring expressive and deep-textured films with some meaning.
+I cannot recommend the film more highly, primarily geared toward those seeking expressive and deeply textured films with some meaning.

 Despite the dreary title, it’s far from a dour experience.
-There are quite a few laugh-out-loud moments, especially in scenes featuring severe vomiting amid sea sickness.
+There are quite a few laugh-out-loud moments, especially in scenes featuring severe vomiting amid seasickness.

 The rich and famous embark on a luxury cruise with fine dining and servants galore.
-But after a devastating storm leaves several passengers and staff stranded together on a deserted island the power exchange begins to shift and the social hierarchy is turned upside down.
+But after a devastating storm leaves several passengers and staff stranded together on a deserted island, the power exchange begins to shift, and the social hierarchy is turned upside down.

 Events mainly surround a celebrity model couple, Carl (Harris Dickinson) and Yaya (Charlbi Dean), who are invited on the luxury cruise for promotional purposes.
 Yaya is a social media influencer.

-They are joined by a Russian oligarch Dimitry and his wife Vera, and an elderly couple Clementine and Winston, who have made their fortune manufacturing grenades and other weapons.
-Therese, a wheelchair user only capable of speaking a single phrase in German following a stroke; and Jarmo, a lonely tech millionaire who flirts with Yaya.
+They are joined by a Russian oligarch, Dimitry, and his wife, Vera, as well as an elderly couple, Clementine and Winston, who have made their fortune manufacturing grenades and other weapons.
+Therese, a wheelchair user only capable of speaking a single phrase in German following a stroke, and Jarmo, a lonely tech millionaire who flirts with Yaya.

-Besides possibly, Therese, there is not a sympathetic rich character to be found.
+Besides possibly Therese, there is no a sympathetic rich character to be found.

-The yacht staff are more sympathetic although we don’t get to know all characters very well.
-Highlights are the head of staff, Paula, who demands the staff obey the guests’ without question, Abigail, a cleaning woman, and the yacht’s captain, Thomas Smith (Woody Harrelson), who spends his time drunk in his cabin, and despises the absurdity of the guests’ wealth.
+Highlights include the head of staff, Paula, who demands that the staff obey the guests without question, Abigail, a cleaning woman, and the yacht’s captain, Thomas Smith (Woody Harrelson), who spends his time drunk in his cabin and despises the absurdity of the guests’ wealth.

-The main events on the ship take a while to get to and the film is divided into chapters.
+The main events on the ship take a while to get to, and the film is divided into chapters.
 Part 1: Carl and Yaya, Part 2: The Yacht, and Part 3: The Island.

 I realized after the fact that the point of the slow build is to show the dynamic between Carl and Yaya, the main characters.
-Both models and living life based on their looks they are wildly insecure, bickering over money and gender roles.
+Both models and living life based on their looks, they are wildly insecure, bickering over money and gender roles.

 While not likable nor complete assholes either, enjoyable is a chance to get a fleshed-out perspective on where they are coming from.